 How does my income affect my loan package?

 Your income and financial standing will determine the level of your loan subsidy only if you are in a credential or certificate program that allows you to qualify.

 Is there any free money (scholarships, grants, etc.) that I can apply for?

 There are a variety of resources available to assist you as a graduate student.
 APU grant and scholarship opportunities are listed by college and school:

-How much in loans will I be offered?
+How much will I be offered in loans?

 How do I get money for books and living expenses?

 Money for books and living expenses is provided by your refund check.
 All incoming loan funds pay the current owing balance of the academic term for which the loan has been borrowed.
 If there are excess loan funds after your term balance has been paid, this will generate a refund check.
-We will send you this refund check in the mail.
-It can be cashed or deposited into your personal account.
+We will send you this refund check via direct deposit or mail.

 Sample refund check calculation